ir-g/ir-g.github.io/contact.md

     function success() {
       form.reset();
       button.style = "display: none ";
-      status.innerHTML = "Thanks!";
+      status.innerHTML = "Thanks, I'll try to reply soon!";
     }

     function error() {
       status.innerHTML = "Oops!
-There was a problem.";
+There was a problem.
+Try again in a moment?";
     }

     // handle the form submission event